JoelCWiseman/GW-Bootcamp-2023-Challenge-2/README.md

 https://excelchamps.com/vba/
 Additionally, I reviewed this assignment with a professional mentor I have from my previous employer.

-Please find the attached Macro enable excel file, seperate VBA File, as well as the requested screenshots of each worksheet in the workbook showing the VBA script having been run.
+Please find the attached requested seperate VBA File, and the requested screenshots of each worksheet in the workbook showing the VBA script having been run.
+The macro enabled Excel file is too large to upload to Github, and can be found in my Google Drive: https://drive.google.com/file/d/1Q9aikPpiyUM9XlK_cC9Xrjt18cnRdxxP/view?usp=sharing